RickBrice/PGSuperIfcExtensions/devdocs/Dependencies.md

 F:\IfcOpenshell\_deps-vs2022-x64-installed\json
 ~~~

+The HDF5 libraries need to be changed to the debugging version for multiple projects.
+The list include IfcHouse, IfcAdvancedHouse, _ifcopenshell_wrapper, IfcGeomServer, IfcConvert.
+An _D needs to be appended to the HDF file name in the linker settings.

+Now build the Debug and Release configurations.

+---

+## Obsolete

+Boost 1.78 is now the default library

+Edit the win\build-deps.cmd and win\run-cmake.bat files.
+In these files search for BOOST_VERSION and change the version from 1.74.0 to 1.78.0.

+The cgal kernel is now compiling with VS2022.

 The geometry_kernel_cgal and geometry_kernel_cgal_simple projects are not compatible with VS2022.
 Change the toolset to VS2019
 ~~~
 Select geometry_kernel_cgal and geometry_kernel_cgal_simple